-This is the most-visited attraction in Georgia.
+This is the most-visited attraction in Georgia and I highly recommend a visit.
 Every year, more than 4 million tourists visit the 3,200acre Stone Mountain Park.
 What makes this site unique is that it has tons of attractions, including two championship golf courses.
 The entertainment, fun, and adventure that await you at this natural park are indescribable.

 Make sure to bring your entire family; there are dozens of interactive children’s attractions.
 Stone Mountain Park literally has everything for everyone.
 Enjoy the scenic mountains from this park that is home to over 15 miles of nature trails.
 A 1.3mile trail goes all the way to the top of the mountain.